-Using experimental and observational data, I analyze Mexico's political and economic reality, as well as its main challenges: economic inequality, political corruption, and criminal violence.
-I have published several peer-review papers at journals like The Journal of Conflict Resolution, Comparative Political Studies, Justice Quarterly, Latin American Research Review, Latin American Politics and Society, an edited book entitled #TheMissingReform about Rule of Law in Mexico.
-As professor, I teach public policy at Harvard Summer School and have been visiting assistant professor at Harvard and Purdue University.
+Using experimental and observational data, I analyze Mexico's political and economic reality, as well as its main public policy challenges.
+My most recent book No Es Normal.
+The rigged game that fuels Mexican inequality and how to change it [Spanish] explores how to create a fair, inclusive, and prosperous Mexico by changing fiscal, labor and competition regulations.
+Additionally, I have published several peer-reviewed papers at journals like The Journal of Conflict Resolution, Comparative Political Studies, Justice Quarterly, Latin American Research Review, Latin American Politics and Society, and an edited book entitled The Missing Reform about rule of law in Mexico.
+I have been visiting assistant professor at Harvard University and Purdue University.

+Besides my labor as academic, I regularly work as consultant helping identify, measure and expose counter-intuitive policy truths using data.
 In 2020, I was honored to be selected as Young Global Leader by the World Economic Forum.
-I am also a fellow at the International's Women's Forum, and in 2018 I was a selection commissioner of Mexic's National Anti-Corruption System -- a position awarded to top-academics and activists by the Mexican Senate.
-The Library of Congress classified my work as "Latin America Editor's Pick" and The Economist profiled me as a “mover and shaker” of Mexico's civil society.
+I am also a fellow at the International's Women's Forum, and in 2018 I was a selection commissioner of Mexico's National Anti-Corruption System -- a position awarded to top-academics and activists by the Mexican Senate.
+The Library of Congress classified my work on migration as "Latin America Editor's Pick" and The Economist profiled me as a “mover and shaker” of Mexico's civil society.
 In 2014, the American Political Science Association awarded me the prize to the best public administration dissertation, and a year before the Harvard Gazette selected me as one of the 15 Harvard’s stellar graduates.